 - In the email, give the teacher a ‘heads up’ that you will be contacting her to spend some time talking about the students needs.
 An example of this ready-to-go letter has been included: Dear Classroom Teacher (Word/PDF).

-- Once you meet with the teacher, you can further share a general description of the impact of the hearing loss, such as the Relationship of Hearing Loss to Listening and Learning Needs or the NEW inservice handouts now available (see below).
+- Once you meet with the teacher, you can further share a general description of the impact of the hearing loss, such as the Relationship of Hearing Loss to Listening and Learning Needs

 - Share the SIFTER checklist the previous year’s teacher completed in May, with the new classroom teacher.
 Include the LIFE-R results as well if possible.
 This will prepare the teacher to expect to fill out these checklists about one-month into the school year.
 Summarize other test results, like the Functional Listening Evaluation, Listening Comprehension Test, or examples from observations of the student in previous classrooms.